 Our mission is to make zines by people of color easy to find, distribute and share.
 We are a project — a POC zine-focused project — and within our paradigm we accomplish a lot with very few resources.
 We know we can make a greater impact in the long term being true to who we are, vs. feeling obligated to function as a POC distro.
 We’re happy with our progress so far and know there’s a lot more work to be done.

-All of the zines we table with are through our zine partners, who are presently SlushPilePress, For The Birds Collective and Maximumrocknroll.
+All of the zines we table with are through our zine partners.
 You can get most of the same zines we table with directly from them via snail mail and also in person at events (if you are near them).

 *We are working on a proper FAQ page for community members.
 Stay tuned for updates.